ctuning/ck-request-asplos18-caffe-intel/README.md

 All updated experimental results are then moved to [ck-request-asplos18-results-caffe-intel repository](https://github.com/ctuning/ck-request-asplos18-results-caffe-intel).
 The best configurations are also moved to [ck-request-asplos18-results repo](https://github.com/ctuning/ck-request-asplos18-results).

+## ReQuEST scoreboard

+Best and reference results are now added to the [ReQuEST scoreboard](http://cKnowledge.org/request-results).

 ## Reviewers

 This workflow was converted to CK and validated by the following reviewers: